-Harriet Tubman lessons learning about life of the American abolitionist, political activist, and the Underground Railroad.
-We have 19 great Harriet Tubman for kids activities and perfect for Black History Month, women in history, Harriet Tubman Day or addition to your homeschool history curriculum!
+Harriet Tubman lessons for kids: learning about life of the American abolitionist, political activist, and the Underground Railroad.
+Great Harriet Tubman for kids activities—perfect for Black History Month, women in history, Harriet Tubman Day or addition to your homeschool history curriculum throughout your learning!